-The bad news is that some teens today are getting attention for eating Tide Pods.
+The bad news is that some teens today are getting attention for eating Tide Pods, licking ice cream in a store, or other random things.
 The good news is that most of them aren’t.
 In fact, many of them are changing the world, despite being young.

 Perhaps fortunately for humanity, this generation of young people are coming of age in a time of youth-led movements.
 They are no strangers to the power of social media, and all too familiar with the dark side of humanity, far younger than their parents.

 Teens today know the “sister survivors” of disgraced former United States of America Gymnastics team doctor.
 Young adults understand the #NeverAgain campaign, spearheaded by the survivors of the recent mass murder at Marjory Stoneman Douglas High School in Parkland, Florida.
 The youth are responding to the world around them, and often in very adult ways.
 And, they are going to change it.
-We know, because, in so many ways, they already have.

 Or, as Jahi Di’allo Winston, “Luke” in Netflix’s new teen dramedy Everything Sucks, put it: